MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-work-with-translation-files.md

 > [!NOTE]
 > When translating other extensions make sure that the attribute `original` in the `<file>` element in the xliff file is **not** set to the name of the current app, otherwise translations are only used to translate labels in the same app.
 >
-> For apps where translations are meant to translate the current app, the generated xliff file while have the correct value of the app name.
+> For apps where translations are meant to translate the current app, the generated xliff file will have the correct value of the app name.

 ### Use the `<trans-unit id>` of the label where it was defined